-The “Fun Machine” is a system built and deployed for ARES use.
-The Fun Machine and it’s affiliates beleive in promoting use of the system, first for emcom and second for staying in touch, teaching and learning!
-When it’s not being used for ARES it’s a regional system giving amateurs the opportunity to stay in touch and discuss anything from the weather to technical topics.
+The “Fun Machine” is a system built and deployed for emcom (Emergency Communications) use.
+The Fun Machine and it’s affiliates believe in promoting use of the system, first for emcom and second for staying in touch, teaching and learning!
+When it’s not being used for emcom it’s a regional system giving amateurs the opportunity to stay in touch and discuss anything from the weather to technical topics.
 We can be a bit goofy some times but easily switch to our “serious” face during an incident or event.
-We do allow incoming internet connections except when the system is linked to various local ARES nets or other ARES duties as the connects/dis-connects are quite disruptive.
-And a reminder to all fun machine users, please follow KD0MBL's example and be ambassadors to the hobby and the system.
+We do allow incoming internet connections except when the system is linked to various local nets or other emcom duties as the connects/disconnects are quite disruptive.
+I ask for a favor from all fun machine users, please be ambassadors to the hobby and the system.
 If you hear a new call sign on the system, don’t hesitate to say “hi” and “welcome”!

-Or system is built from the asterisk/app_rpt software and industrial computers run the nodes.
-Almost everything you see on the Fun Link Status is connected via private mircowave between Pueblo, Canon City, Pueblo West and Boone.
-The longest microwave shot is about 42 miles at 5.8gHz.
+Our system is built from the asterisk/app_rpt software and industrial computers run the nodes.
+Almost everything you see on the Fun Link Status is connected via private microwave between Pueblo, Salida, Woodland Park, Canon City, Pueblo West and Boone.
+The longest microwave shot is about 52 miles at 5.6gHz.
 Cotopaxi is an RF link until a microwave path can be established.
-The system now has about 115 miles of microwave links and about 100 miles from Methodist in the west to Boone in the east.
+The system now has about 115 miles of microwave links and about 100 miles from Methodist in the west to Cedarwood in the east.